joykara/qrcode_challenge/README.md

 ### Continued development

-The areas I want to continue focusing on in future projects iclude:
+The areas I want to continue focusing on in future projects include:
 - Dealing with the styling of my margins and padding
 - Refining my code lines too.